leonardomso/awesome-fsm/README.md

 ## Concepts

 In the finite state machine model, we have a few different concepts that it’s very important to learn about.
-We can classify finite state machines by two types: deterministic state automaton and non-deterministic state automaton.
+There are two types of finite state machines: deterministic state automaton and non-deterministic state automaton.
+There are a few differences between those two types.

+A deterministic state automaton is a finite state machine with a  finite number of states and input symbols.
+A transition is defined in every state for every input symbol.
+Each input symbol will determine which state the machine will move.
+A deterministic finite automaton machine can only be in one state at a time, and transition to one state at a time.

+A nondeterministic finite automaton has a finite number of states and a finite number of input symbols.
+In a nondeterministic finite automaton, for each state and input symbol, it can be one or more output states.
+NFAs can be in one or more states at once.

-If you’re wondering, automaton is the plural of automata.
-Finite state machines are also know as finite state automata or finite state automaton.
+If you’re wondering, an automaton is the plural of automata.
+Finite state machines are also known as finite-state automata or finite-state automaton.

-Within the finite state machine model, we have two types of finite state machines that generate output: Mealy state machine and Moore state machine.

 ### Deterministic Finite Automaton (DFAs)